 The multi-layer construction of the Advanced Elements inflatable kayaks makes them reliable, durable, and stable even in the most adverse conditions.
 You can rest assured you’re unlikely to receive a puncture or suffer from a lack of rigidity through a full and intense day of paddling.

 This is a two-person kayak that is ideal for twin-day trippers looking for something they can ride well into their journey to being more experienced kayakers.

 This convertible kayak has a hybrid inflatable setup combining an aluminum frame with multiple air chambers surrounding the body.
-This design results in a longer kayak than we have seen previously, but allows for two people to sit inside with enough room for dry bags and adequate storage.
+This design results in a longer kayak than we have seen previously but allows for two people to sit inside with enough room for dry bags and plenty of storage.

 This long and stable kayak can be easily packed down into its compact bag.
 This means it can be easily packed away into a cupboard when not in use or transported in a trunk rather than having to use a roof rack.

 This kayak can be equipped with a spray skirt as both a single kayak and a tandem kayak.
 The easily adjustable foot braces and adjustable seat can be set up for either setup making it one of the best kayaks for adaptability.